springzfx/cgproxy/readme.md

   cgnoproxy [--debug] <CMD>
   ```

 - `cgattach` attach specific process pid to specific cgroup which will create if not exist , cgroup can be only one level down exist cgroup, otherwise created fail.

+  You need to set `set(build_tools ON)` in *CmakeLists.txt* to build this.

   ```bash
   cgattch <pid> <cgroup>
   # example